British railway milk tank wagon: Livery

 Each railway company applied its own logo and number to the chassis, while each dairy applied its own separate colouring, fleet number and labelling to the carried milk tank.

 The wagons as out-shopped from various railway works were highly decorated – often to show both cleanliness, good hygiene, and as a travelling advertising board.
 Early designs had a high amount of labelling, mentioning insulation, hygienic glass lining, and the dairy company name in large superscript and shadowed letters on the sides of the tank.
 The resultant wagons were kept very clean by both the dairies (who washed them at both ends of the journey), and the handling railway companies.

 After the Milk Marketing Board was created in 1933, in 1942 during World War II they took control of all milk transport.
 Only when the wagons needed a repaint, did the MMB apply a standard branded design of silver-grey with "MMB MILK" embossed in 4 ft high black letters externally.
 Some of the last MMB designs used a blue tank colour with white lettering.
 Hence, many of the former private owner wagons designs survived well into British Railways ownership, in a now faded and flaking state.
 MMB were not so fastidious on cleanliness standards, and so often in photographs either the cleaned silver paint has faded to white, or the wagons look dirty.

 By the late 1960s the MMB had switched entirely to road haulage, and only Express Dairies and Unigate continued to use rail transport.
 Both companies used former MMB stock supplied by British Railways, but while Express Dairies applied their own numbering to the tank, Unigate referenced their wagons through the BR chassis number.
 Unhappy with the image of the faded and dirty liveries, Unigate applied St Ivel-style painting to some of its wagons, with 50/50 split top/bottom of white top and orange bottom to the tank, and blue St Ivel logo to one end.
 The chassis, ladder and end support frames were all black with white lettering.

 Preservation

-A number of milk tank wagons have survived into preservation, mainly due to their recent usage as well as their ability to be redeployed on a typical preservation railway in a number of ancillary tasks when filled with water, i.e. water replenishment tank for steam locomotives; mobile fire tender; application of weed killer to control lineside vegetation.
+A number of milk tank wagons have survived into preservation, mainly due to their recent usage as well as their ability to be redeployed on a typical heritage railway in a number of ancillary tasks when filled with water, i.e. water replenishment tank for steam locomotives; mobile fire tender; application of weed killer to control lineside vegetation.